jhanger-cb/jlp/README.md

 * Thus this will default compatible with that typical and most commonly used logging format;
 * TODO: Set a Logging format for CD/RO;

+### TODOs:
+* Configure a Log parsing format for CD/RO;
+  * Expand the logger types supported, from just Java, make a more broad `ulp` -> the Universal Log Parser;
+* Comparison operator overload to compare two log entry items (since timestamp and proc id can be ignored mostly in a comparision).
+* Create an Object class for Stack Trace Line Items to deconstruct the stack trace into more granular components;
+  * Normalization;
+* Port to Java
+  * Native Java app port;
+  * Perhaps interface with JNI as a backend library;
+*

 ### Log Format Object:
 n: date  time  id logLevel  method  [trace|message] (n+1): if first field is not date, add to object;